-This is Tanya’s second year as the camp’s Assistant Director and third year volunteering at camp.
+This is Tanya’s third year as the camp’s Assistant Director and fourth year volunteering at camp.
 Unlike most from the fife and drum world, Tanya learned to fife after her son.
 (Why should he have all the fun?)

 For many years, Tanya was the Business Manager and Treasurer for the William Diamond Junior Fife and Drum Corps of Lexington, MA.
 There, she was also a substitute fife instructor.
-She is the Director of the Finger Lakes Fife and Drum Corps, a brand new corps in Ithaca, NY, co-founded with her son, John, and Allen Reed.
+She is the Director of the Finger Lakes Fife and Drum Corps, a two-year old youth corps in Ithaca, NY, co-founded with her son, John, and Allen Reed.
+There, she also teaches fife.
 She is a member of the Bluff Point Quahog Diggers Band where she fights other members for the privilege to carry the clam rake; a fifer with the Menotomy Minutemen of Arlington, MA; and has fifed with the Sudbury Ancient Fyfe and Drum Companie.
 In addition, Tanya holds a Masters Degree in Elementary Education and has been a board member for many historical, educational, and fine arts non-profit organizations.

 Tanya is never happy unless she has a spreadsheet and a clipboard.
 Having the clam rake doesn't hurt, either!